andrezottis/CertificateUpdater/README.md

-# CertificateUpdater
+# Certificate Updater
-Automated tool to update an app certificate.
+Automated tool to update an aplication certificate that runs on Windows.
+Compatible with .NetFrameWork 4.6.1

 ## Details
 This App has a AppSettings.config file that must be placed with the binary .exe.